Russian lawmakers set presidential vote for March 17, 2024, clearing a path for Putin's 5th term

 Who would challenge him on the ballot remains unclear.
 Two people have announced plans to run: former lawmaker Boris Nadezhdin, who holds a seat on a municipal council in the Moscow region, and Yekaterina Duntsova, a journalist and lawyer from the Tver region north of Moscow, who once was a member of a local legislature.

+Allies of Igor Strelkov, a jailed hard-line nationalist who accused Putin of weakness and indecision in Ukraine, have cited his ambitions to run as well, but extremism charges levied against him by the Russian authorities render his candidacy unlikely.

+Strelkov, a retired security officer who led Moscow-backed separatists in eastern Ukraine in 2014 and was convicted of murder in the Netherlands for his role in the downing of a Malaysia Airlines passenger jet that year, has criticized Putin as a “nonentity” and a “cowardly mediocrity.”
+He was arrested in July and has remained behind bars ever since.
+He is facing five years in prison if convicted.

-For both, getting on the ballot could be an uphill battle.
+For Nadezhdin and Duntsova, getting on the ballot could be an uphill battle.
 Unless one of five political parties that have seats in the State Duma, Russia’s lower house, nominates them as their candidate, they would have to gather tens of thousands of signatures across multiple regions.

 According to Russian election laws, candidates put forward by a party that is not represented in the State Duma or in at least a third of regional legislatures have to submit at least 100,000 signatures from 40 or more regions.
 Those running independently of any party would need a minimum of 300,000 signatures from 40 regions or more.

 Those requirements apply to Putin as well, who has used different tactics over the years.
 He ran as an independent in 2018 and his campaign gathered signatures.
-In 2012, the Kremlin’s United Russia party nominated him, so he didn’t need them.
+In 2012, he ran as a nominee of the Kremlin’s United Russia party, so there was no need to gather signatures.

+This year, he is likely to run again as an independent candidate, said independent political analyst Dmitry Oreshkin.
+“It will be too much honor for the party, he values himself highly.
+Therefore, I think he will run as an independent candidate, and will probably collect signatures.
+This will be a good pretext to promote the campaign in the regions.”

+Oreshkin, a professor at the Free University in Riga, Latvia, expects that Putin and several other significantly less popular candidates will be on the ballot, for example, longtime Communist Party leader Gennady Zyuganov or Nadezhdin.

 The central election commission plans online voting in addition to traditional paper ballots in about 30 Russian regions and is considering stretching the voting across three days -– a practice that was adopted during the pandemic and widely criticized by independent election monitors.